 As matter of security, once in the US, the owner must always carry their permanent resident document.

-INS Global: A Worldwide partner for GEO (Global Employment Outsourcing)
+INS Global: A Worldwide Partner for GEO (Global Employment Outsourcing)

 INS Global offers guidance and insights on a variety of labor practices and employment regulations worldwide.
-Our global PEO services and international EOR solutions provide simplified ways for companies to hire and manage HR for the best in global talent.
+Our global PEO services and international EOR solutions provide simple ways for companies to hire and manage HR for the best in global talent.